pttoth/engine/script/win/systemwide_install/README.md

 # Setup Windows build environment

+### Deprecation notice

 This will be replaced to a Debian -> Windows cross-compilation environment using WSL in the near future for the following reasons:
-- Setting up the Windows environment can't be safely and reliably automated on everyone's system
-- Batch and Powershell languages are abhorrently bad, others are not natively supported
-- MinGW is not maintained beyond 8.1.0 on Windows
+- MinGW is not maintained beyond 8.1.0 on Windows by trustworthy sources
-- manual setup is not reliable enough
+- manual setup for toolchain installation is not reliable enough
+- automated portable setup is a tricky workaround rather than a neat solution
+- Batch and Powershell languages are abhorrently bad/slow/stupid, better ones are not natively supported
 - unreliable dependency providers

 ### WARNING: